slucha/rpggame/public/gameengine.md

      * - Max 6 units on board
      * - One blocker per attacker
      * - If attack > defense → unit dies
-     * - Unblocked attackers deal damage to enemy health
+     * - Unblocked attackers deal damage to enemy health.
+So if cards are blocked by other cards they cannot deal direct damage to any players health.
      *
      * --- Mana Rules ---
      * - +1 mana per turn, max 10